LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-hardest-punch-in-the-face.md

 Your words are a stained glass,

-to a landscape that displays your path,
+to a landscape that displays your path.

-your words can be sacred,
+Your words can be sacred,

 if you back them up with sacred acts.